Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Conclusions and Future Work

-Recently the rapid research improvement of DNNs has shown enormous potential for commercialization, making the protection of DNNs against stealing, illegal redistribution, and unauthorized use an urgent and valid need.
-In this paper, we introduce DSN (Deep Serial Number), a new watermarking method that can prevent adversaries from deploying the stolen deep neural networks, where the customer DNN function normally only if a potential user enters a valid serial number.
-Experiments on various applications indicate that DSN is effective in terms of preventing unauthorized application while not sacrificing the original DNN performance.
+In this paper, we introduce DSN (Deep Serial Number), a new watermarking method that can prevent adversaries from deploying stolen deep neural networks, where the customer DNN function normally only if a potential user enters a valid serial number.
+Experiments on various applications indicate that DSN is effective in terms of preventing unauthorized applications while not sacrificing the original DNN performance.
 The experimental analysis further demonstrates that DSN is resistant to various attack methods.
-In the future, we will add more attack experiments and give a computational bound to theoretically analyze the attack cost.
+In this study, we mainly focus on computer vision tasks.
+In the future, we will apply our DSN framework to more applications and models, such as natural language processing and large language models \cite{yang2023harnessing, tang2023science, kirchenbauer2023watermark}.